"until you check out [Denis]’s bench power supply build, you may not even know what you’re missing."

 To see the EEZ H24005 in action, check out our Videos page.

-The EEZ H24005 is available in several kits, from bare bones to complete kits.
 Assembling and using the power supply requires an understanding of electronic circuits and basic computer programming skills.
 We’ll be glad to assist anyone with the assembly process.
 Support can also be found in popular electronic forums where the project has already gotten a lot of attention (eevblog and the diyaudio forums ).
 Reaching out for help is the best way to avoid errors and frustration!

 We have already successfully produced limited numbers of prototype PCBs and metal enclosures.
 We’ve chosen a manufacturer for the enclosure and are currently investigating manufacturers for the PCBs and PCBA.
 We will source wire harnesses and packaging locally.